-The report further noted that despite relatively robust funding for CEC in the budget request, it contains no funding to pursue joint service integration efforts that were begun in FY96 Congress felt that successful consummation of these efforts, in consonance with the Navy's baseline program, could greatly leverage the capability of the services to conduct joint operations and provide ballistic missile defense.
-Another area not addressed by the budget request, an issue raised in Armed Services and National Security Committee hearings as the reported interference between CEC and other data links currently in use in the fleet.
+The report further noted that despite relatively robust funding for CEC in the budget request, it contains no funding to pursue joint service integration efforts that were begun in FY96.
+Congress felt that successful consummation of these efforts, in consonance with the Navy's baseline program, could greatly leverage the capability of the services to conduct joint operations and provide ballistic missile defense.
+Another area not addressed by the budget request, an issue raised in Armed Services and National Security Committee hearings, is the reported interference between CEC and other datalinks currently in use in the Fleet.

-The House bill would authorize an increase of US\$27.0 million in PE63755N for the CEC program and urge the continued acceleration and expansion of joint service integration efforts, including application to the Airborne Warning and Control Systems (AWACS) aircraft, Patriot and Theater High Altitude Area Defense (THAAD) missile systems, Marine Corps TPS-59 radar and the HAWK missile system.
-The Senate amendment would have authorized an increase of US\$63.0 million above the budget request for CEC in PE63755N to permit continued pursuit of a number of promising efforts, including CEC integration with AWACS and national sensors, to accelerate development of an airborne capability for the system, and to address the issue of CEC interference with other fleet data links, particularly the link installed on the SH-60B.
+The House bill would authorize an increase of US\$27 million in PE#63755N for the CEC program and urge the continued acceleration and expansion of joint service integration efforts, including application to the Airborne Warning and Control Systems (AWACS) aircraft, Patriot and Theater High Altitude Area Defense (THAAD) missile systems, Marine Corps TPS-59 radar and the HAWK missile system.
+The Senate amendment would have authorized an increase of US\$63 million above the budget request for CEC in PE#63755N to permit continued pursuit of a number of promising efforts, including CEC integration with AWACS and national sensors, to accelerate development of an airborne capability for the system, and to address the issue of CEC interference with other Fleet datalinks, particularly the link installed on the SH-60B.

-The conferees agree to an increase of US\$35.0 million in PE53755N for the CEC program and urge the continued acceleration and expansion of joint service integration efforts, including application to AWACS aircraft, Patriot and THAAD missile systems, Marine Corps TPS-59 radar and the HAWK missile system.
-The conferees also directed the secretary of the Navy to prepare a detailed report, for submission no later than March 15, 1997, on progress made in resolving the issue of spectrum interference as a result of the reallocation under title VI of the Omnibus Reconciliation Act of 1993 of the spectrum in which CEC operates; and steps that the Secretary had taken to address and resolve harmful interference between CEC and other fleet weapons systems and data links.
+The conferees agree to an increase of US\$35 million in PE#53755N for the CEC program and urged the continued acceleration and expansion of joint service integration efforts, including application to AWACS aircraft, Patriot and THAAD missile systems, Marine Corps TPS-59 radar and the HAWK missile system.
+The conferees also directed the Secretary of the Navy to prepare a detailed report, for submission no later than March 15, 1997, on progress made in resolving the issue of spectrum interference as a result of the reallocation under title VI of the Omnibus Reconciliation Act of 1993 of the spectrum in which CEC operates, and on steps that the Secretary had taken to address and resolve harmful interference between CEC and other Fleet weapons systems and datalinks.

 FY98 Congressional Action.
 The FY98 Defense Appropriation increased the SSDS line from the US\$132.7 million request to US\$163.3 million.
-The appropriators added US\$10.0 million of QRCC, US\$6.0 million for Test Ship support, US\$4.0 million for Wallops Island test operations, US\$5.0 million for SPQ-9B, US\$4.0 million for IRST, and US\$2.0 million for NULKA.
+The appropriators added US\$10 million for QRCC, US\$6.0 million for Test Ship support, US\$4.0 million for Wallops Island test operations, US\$5.0 million for SPQ-9B, US\$4.0 million for IRST, and US\$2.0 million for NULKA.

-The FY98 Defense Authorization increased the program element US\$10.0 million to pursue the system integration needed to integrate the Cooperative Engagement Capability, the advanced combat direction system (ACDS), and the ship self-defense system (SSDS) local area networks to create a single tactical picture and a central integrated combat direction for a Quick Reaction Combat Capability.
-US\$4.0 million was added to activate the integrated ship self-defense test site at Wallops Island, US\$2.0 million for continued NULKA development; and US\$4.0 million to accelerate the IRST program.
+The FY98 Defense Authorization increased the program element US\$10 million to pursue integration of the Cooperative Engagement Capability, the advanced combat direction system (ACDS), and the Ship Self-Defense System local area networks to create a single tactical picture and a central integrated combat direction for a Quick Reaction Combat Capability.
+US\$4.0 million was added to activate the integrated ship self-defense test site at Wallops Island, US\$2.0 million for continued NULKA development, and US\$4.0 million to accelerate the IRST program.

 The conferees directed the Secretary of the Navy to assess the requirement for close-in defense of Navy surface ships as discussed in the House report (H. Rpt.
-105 132), and to report the results of that assessment and the plans for meeting the requirement to the congressional defense committees by February 28, 1998.
+105 132), and to report the results of that assessment and the plans for meeting the requirement to the Congressional defense committees by February 28, 1998.